tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

 ### New Delhi
 ---

 I reached New Delhi on time.
-My friends Jalpana and Rakesh were kind enough to put me up for the time I was in New Delhi.
+My friends Jalpana and Rakesh were kind enough to let me stay at their place.
 They even came to pick me up from NDLS train station.
 The solo trip ended up being not so solo when they joined me on my way to Mussoorie.
 We spent the next few days together.
 Thanks for everything!

 They showed me around the city and we went to India Gate and Nehru Park which is about 8 km from India Gate.
 India Gate always reminds me of the time I got a mark less than the full marks in one GK exam because I incorrectly wrote "Gateway of India" instead of "India Gate".
 In my defense, "India Gate" sounds so wrong grammatically while "Gateway of India" sounded perfect in every sense. :dancer:
 <div class="cards">